 You can check out the University of Manitoba for more info.

-Job Prospects after Studying Aerospace Engineering Courses in Canada in 2022
+Job Prospects after Studying Aerospace Engineering Courses in Canada for International Students

 Here is the popular job prospect including the starting average salary for students who have completed their studies in Aerospace or Aeronautical Engineering in Canada.